 Similarly, just because someone tells you that something is accessible, it’s important to ask more questions.
 Ask them how they’ve tested it, ask them to explain how they know, and remember the arguments of User Vs Automated Testing.
 If they don’t use disabled user testers (as explained above) then chances are – it isn’t accessible!

 11. “My website has a plugin that allows it to be accessible, that’s enough.”

 Typically, someone who has a disability will already have assistive technology on their personal computer.
 They will use their own assistive tech to help them navigate websites.
 Rather than relying on websites to supply the assistive technology.
-Plugins that allow you to zoom in text, have the text read-aloud or change the colour or font of the website’s text can sometimes be pointless.
+Plugins that allow you to zoom in on text, have the text read aloud or change the colour or font of the website’s text can sometimes be pointless.
 Usually, this person will already have assistive tech that can do this for them.

 Instead of making room for these plugins and website add-ons, we would advise that it’s better to concentrate on improving access for those using their own assistive technology.
 Rather than these third-party plugins that are costing you on a monthly/yearly basis.
-Why not invest money into making small improvements on your website?
+Why not invest money into making small improvements to your website?
 Taking positive steps towards making it more usable for search engines.
 This is a better way to improve your reach and invest in the future of your website and your business.

 To discover how accessible your website is why not take advantage of a free website accessibility check from HeX Productions.
 We’ll review your site and outline areas that are and aren’t accessible and what can be done to improve accessibility.
 If you’d like to chat with one of our experts, were always here to offer advice and support.